simonua/npm/doc/cli/npm-view.md

 If the --json flag is given, the outputted fields will be JSON.

-If the version range matches multiple versions, than each printed value will be prefixed with the version it applies to.
+If the version range matches multiple versions, then each printed value will be prefixed with the version it applies to.

-If multiple fields are requested, than each of them are prefixed with the field name.
+If multiple fields are requested, then each of them are prefixed with the field name.

 ## SEE ALSO